Become a Sustaining Member

 Can I use other sources of payment instead of my bank account?

 We also accept payroll deductions from University of Kansas employees.
 If you’re a KU employee, you may access a KU Payroll Deduction Form above.
 It may take some time before the KPR deduction starts at KU Payroll.
-You may also sign up for ongoing monthly contributions using a credit card by calling KPR Membership Director Joanna Fewins at 785-864-5268.
+You may also sign up for ongoing monthly contributions using a credit/debit card by signing up online, or by calling KPR Membership Director Joanna Fewins at 785-864-5268.

 How long does it take for my bank transfers to begin?